mdkrieg/node-red-contrib-alpaca/README.md

 }
 ```

+# Roadmap / TODO
+- [ ] Fix or rollback GetBarsV2
+- [ ] Provide more examples (anyone want to contribute?)
+- [ ] Allow websocket listeners to subscribe to more than one ticker per node

 # Release Notes

+### 2.2.0
+* *Rolling everything back into one package*
+* ----In v2.0.0 I split things up into separate packages to avoid clutter, this was a mistake!
+It required me to put the auth config into yet a separate package and this wasn't loading properly if you install through the palette manager so I'm scrapping that and merging everything together.
+I'll put a note at the top of this readme about migration, but ugh, what a headache this has been.
+Not worth it!
+I found a way to hide the simple nodes so I'll implement that option later but for now, everything is better off as one package.

 ### 2.1.3
 * Updated example JSON inputs to use quotes around the "parameter": instances so that it will copy and paste better.